 A quarterback who shattered college records and won the Heisman before leading a long-struggling NFL franchise back to playoff contention.

-Bryce Young’s football journey is a study in poise under the brightest lights.
-At Mater Dei High School in California, he was already a phenomenon, setting state records and earning national player of the year honors.
-His decision to play for Nick Saban at Alabama placed him in a lineage of legendary quarterbacks, and he didn’t just follow it—he redefined it.
-In 2021, his dazzling playmaking and preternatural calm in the pocket earned him the Heisman Trophy, making him the first Alabama quarterback to win the award.
+Bryce Young won the Heisman Trophy in 2021, becoming the first Alabama quarterback to claim the award.
+At Mater Dei High School in California, he set state records and earned national player of the year honors.
+His decision to play for Nick Saban placed him in a lineage of quarterbacks at Alabama.
+His 2021 season featured dazzling playmaking and preternatural calm in the pocket.
 Drafted first overall by the Carolina Panthers in 2023, he faced immediate pressure to revive a faltering team.
-After initial growing pains, his vision and precision passing became central to a dramatic turnaround, culminating in a 2025 division title that ended a decade-long drought for the franchise.
+After initial growing pains, his vision and precision passing drove a dramatic turnaround.
+In 2025, he led the Panthers to a division title, ending a decade-long drought for the franchise.

 1997–2012